Roseanne Barr’s Former Co-Stars Reportedly Feel Sorry For Her After ‘Roseanne’ Cancellation

 Roseanne Barr was fired by ABC in late May after she made a racist comment about former White House aide Valerie Jarrett on Twitter.
 At the time, several of Barr’s heartbroken co-stars, including her TV kids Sara Gilbert and Michael Fishman, denounced her actions on Twitter.
 Barr later called her co-stars out for not having her back, then later said she forgave them.

-The fate of Barr’s character has not yet been revealed for The Conners spinoff, but in the season 10 finale of the original show, Roseanne Conner was battling an opioid dependency and headed for a serious surgery.
+The fate of Barr’s character has not yet been revealed for The Conners spinoff, but in the Season 10 finale of the original show, Roseanne Conner was battling an opioid dependency and headed for a serious surgery.
 Many fans assume the Roseanne character will either be in a rehab or killed off when the new show debuts.

 ABC’s announcement for The Conners made it clear that something has changed for the TV family since viewers last saw them.
-The network’s synopsis for The Conners reads:
+The network’s synopsis for The Conners reads as follows.

 “After a sudden turn of events, the Conners are forced to face the daily struggles of life in Lanford in a way they never have before.”

-Many Roseanne fans took the description to mean that Barr’s iconic character will be killed off when The Conners spinoff picks up, and the insider told Closer Weekly:
+Many Roseanne fans took the description to mean that Barr’s iconic character will be killed off when The Conners spinoff picks up, and the insider told Closer Weekly it will be explained quickly.

 “They don’t want to make Roseanne’s absence an ongoing storyline.
 They want a clean break.”